Simulating realistic self-interacting dark matter models including small and large-angle scattering: Implementation

-Compared to conventional $N$-body simulations taking only gravity into account, the maximal possible size of a single time-step should be further constrained for SIDM to ensure accurate results, see for example~\cite{Vogelsberger_2012} and \cite{Fischer_2021b, Fischer_2024a}.
+Compared to conventional $N$-body simulations taking only gravity into account, the maximal possible size of a single time step should be further constrained for SIDM to ensure accurate results, see for example~\cite{Vogelsberger_2012} and \cite{Fischer_2021b, Fischer_2024a}.
 Next, we explain how we choose the time step.

-When simulating hSIDM and gravity, the upper limit on the time-step related to particle $i$ is determined as \be \Delta t_i={\rm min}(\Delta t_{{\rm grav.},i},\Delta t_{{\rm large-angle},i},\Delta t_{{\rm small-angle},i})\,, \ee where $\Delta t_{{\rm grav.},i}$ is set by the gravitational acceleration following the criterion given by \citet[see Eq.~34]{Springel_2005}.
-The second one ($\Delta t_{{\rm large-angle},i}$) arises from the requirement that the scattering probability for large-angle scattering within a single time-step needs to be sufficiently smaller than unity, $P_i\ll 1$,\footnote{This is the case even though our implementation can correctly describe multiple scatterings of a numerical particle per time-step.
-In Appendix~\ref{appendix: Multiple scattering and time-step}, we demonstrate and explain the required limitation of the scattering probability.} leading to
+When simulating hSIDM and gravity, the upper limit on the time step related to particle $i$ is determined as \be \Delta t_i={\rm min}(\Delta t_{{\rm grav.},i},\Delta t_{{\rm large-angle},i},\Delta t_{{\rm small-angle},i})\,, \ee where $\Delta t_{{\rm grav.},i}$ is set by the gravitational acceleration following the criterion given by \citet[see Eq.~34]{Springel_2005}.
+The second one ($\Delta t_{{\rm large-angle},i}$) arises from the requirement that the scattering probability for large-angle scattering within a single time step needs to be sufficiently smaller than unity, $P_i\ll 1$,\footnote{This is the case even though our implementation can correctly describe multiple scatterings of a numerical particle per time step.
+In Appendix~\ref{appendix: Multiple scattering and time step}, we demonstrate and explain the required limitation of the scattering probability.} leading to